 Test configurations

 This CE shall use the common test conditions as described in JVET-J1010 [2].
-Experimental results shall be reported under two configurations: Test Mode (TM) and Benchmark Set (BMS) configurations, as provided in JVET-J1010 [2].
+Experimental results shall be reported under two configurations: Test Mode (VTM) and Benchmark Set (BMS) configurations, as provided in JVET-J1010 [2].
+The VTM and BMS configurations are obtained by using BMS 1.0 software with VTM configuration files (encoder_xxx_vtm1.cfg) and BMS configuration files (encoder_xxx_bms1.cfg), respectively.

 The following requirements apply to all CEs: